 The One and Only “Sonero Mayor”

-Ismael’s aggressive style of singing, along with his down-to-earth voice and “soneos”, made his songs very entertaining, rather than bore us by sticking to the clave.
-In “Dime Por Que”, Ismael plays with phrases like “bituki lakin binbin” to do fill-ins around the clave.
+Ismael’s aggressive style of singing, along with his down-to-earth voice and “soneos”, made his songs very entertaining.

 For Ismael Rivera, singing around the clave came so naturally that it was hard to notice what he was doing.
 As a “pre-teen” I had no knowledge of the clave or what Ismael was doing.
-I just knew it sounded very good, and to this day, I cherish listening to “Dime Por Que” and other Ismael Rivera songs.
+I just knew it sounded very good, and to this day, I cherish listening to “Dime Por Que” and almost all of Ismael Rivera’s repertoire.